Change-in-velocity detection for multidimensional data

-As shown in Figure \ref{fig:vary_gamma}, CPLASS effectively detects the true number of changepoints in $95\%$ of the trajectories across both models, even when the distance between two changepoints and the corresponding segment speed is minimal.
-The speed penalty function maintains a high probability of identifying the actual number of changepoints under the alternative hypothesis and keeping the probability of failing to detect a changepoint under the null model nearly $0$.
-In the next section, we will discuss the reason for proposing the speed penalty.
+As shown in Figure~\ref{fig:vary_gamma}, CPLASS correctly identified the true number of changepoints in more than $90\%$ of trajectories across both settings, even when changepoints were closely spaced and segment speeds were small.
+Incorporating the speed penalty preserved high power under $H_1$ and keeping the false detection rate under $H_0$ near zero.
+We discuss the motivation for this penalty in the next section.